geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 And then just the multi-device one.

 ##### **Chenyu** [[00:21:50](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1310)]
-You want me to work on...
+You want me to work on..
 I don't know if I can work on the JIT one, but I can look into it.
 Yeah, I will do the JIT one.

 ##### **Wozeparrot** [[00:21:56](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1316)]
-If you want to look at multi-device...
+If you want to look at multi-device..

 ##### **Chrism** [[00:21:58](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1318)]
 Okay.